Interview with Jacqueline Phillips, Head of Global Marketing at Kommo.

 13206 downloads via chat vs 2707 via email in a marketing CRM software

-Jacqueline highlights that the most amazing thing about Digital Pipeline and Salesbot is that there is no need to keep an eye on it.
-The user doesn’t even need to open their Kommo account unless they get an alert.
+Jacqueline highlights that the most amazing thing about Digital Pipeline and Salesbot is that there is no need to monitor them.
+The user doesn’t need to open their Kommo account unless they get an alert.

-“With Salesbot you get to give a personalized experience that is totally your vision because you’re building it out of your imagination,” She says, “Once you set it up, it just runs by itself.
-It’s so scalable — as long as you can get leads in, then it’s gonna run no matter how many leads you put there.”
+“With Salesbot, you get to give a personalized experience that is your vision because you’re building it out of your imagination,” She says, “Once you set it up, it just runs by itself.
+It’s so scalable — as long as you get leads, it will run no matter how many leads you put in.”

 Ready to connect CRM for Marketing?